Developers & Technical · Guide · Coding & Tech

 How to Build a Developer Portfolio

-What makes a dev portfolio land interviews: the right 3 projects, a clean README, and a live demo.
+Build a portfolio with the right three projects, a clean README, and a live demo.
+Free online advice to land interviews in seconds, no sign-up.

 A developer portfolio is a hiring shortcut.
 Done right, it replaces pages of resume-reading with 2 minutes of “this person clearly ships.”
 Done wrong, it’s a template with “lorem ipsum” and three tutorial clones.
 Here’s how to build one that gets interviews.